Availity/sdk-js/packages/exceptions-core/README.md

 // Manually submit an error
 exceptions.submitError(new Error('Something went wrong'));

+// Clean up when your app unmounts (removes the window error listener and clears timers) exceptions.destroy();
 ```

 The class automatically listens for uncaught `window` errors and logs them using the provided log function.